wsydney76/craft-contentoverview/README.md

             - orderBy (string|array see [docs](https://craftcms.com/docs/4.x/entries.html#orderby)
             - showNewButton (bool whether button 'All entry' will be shown)
             - showIndexButton (bool whether button 'All entries' will be shown)
+            - showRefreshButton (bool, whether to show a refresh button for this section)
             - linkToPage (string, the key of a page the heading is linked to.
 May contain an anchor, e.g. `page1#tab1`)
             - search (bool, whether search will be enabled)
             - sortByScore (bool, whether search results will be sorted by score. default=false)